lnls-sirius/lnls-ansible/roles/lnls-ans-role-update-kernel/README.md

-# Ansible Role: Packages
+# Ansible Role: Update kernel

-A simple Ansible role used to install, remove, and update distrobution base repository software packages.
+A simple Ansible role used to update OS kernel.packages.

 ## Requirements